zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-6.md

 This script was written by Dr. Lucy Tse, who never pulls her  punches; she gives it everything she has!

-If you’d like us to continue giving everything we have, con sider becoming a member of ESL Podcast by joining as a Learning Guide m ember, or you can make a donation.
+If you’d like us to continue giving everything we have, con sider becoming a member of ESL Podcast by joining as a Learning Guide member, or you can make a donation.
 Both things can be done at our websit e at eslpod.com.

-From Los Angeles, California, I’m Jeff McQuillan.
-Than k you for listening.
-Come back and listen to us next time on ESL Podcast.

-English as a Second Language Podcast is written and produ ced by Dr. Lucy Tse, hosted by Dr. Jeff McQuillan, copyright 2009 by the Center  for Educational Development.

 # Going on a Cruise